ArctiqTeam/copilot-deep-learning-labs/README.md

 - Use the second project folder which has the Knight code's removed.
 It also lacks the movement code for the Queen.

 - Take 15 minutes of your time to implement the Knight's code using TDD.
-If you're finished before the 15 mintues went by, you can implement the Queen's code still using the TDD method.
+If you're finished before the 15 minutes went by, you can implement the Queen's code still using the TDD method.

 - The solution will be presented for the Knight's code after 15 minutes.
 We'll also show the solution for the Queen's code if there's enough time left.
 The Queen's code is much more complicated, as you have to check for chess pieces that are in the way.
 Fortunately, there's already code for other chess pieces that looks alike and can be used to give Copilot some more context.